MrSaighnal/GSR-Google-Slides-RAT/README.md

 The server allows for comfortable Command&Control, interfacing directly with Google's services.

 ## What a SOC Analyst will see?
 Concentrating solely on the networking component, the only links formed will be with Google's servers, rendering the connection entirely authentic.
-We'll verify this using Process Hacker.
+We'll verify this using Process Explorer.<p>
 ![image](https://github.com/MrSaighnal/GSR-Google-Slides-RAT/assets/47419260/4a2c8a2c-5d26-4f4b-ad7c-5ffe31180d63)

 which results in